OverflowCat/sigfig/README.md

 #assert(round(.00000002468, 3) == "2.47e-8")
 ```

-Note that what is different from the ES standard is that there will be no sign ($+$) if the exponent after `e` is positive.
+Note that what is different from the ES spec is that there will be no sign ($+$) if the exponent after `e` is positive.

 ### `uround`

+`uround` rounds a number with its uncertainty, and returns a string of both.

 ```typ
 #assert(uround(114514, 1919) == "1.15e5+-2e3")